 Ciaran O’Connor [8 June 2012]

 Ciarán O’Connor is State Architect and Principal Architect, Director of Architectural Service and Head of Major Projects at the Office of Public Works.
-He is currently President of the RIAI.
+He is a former President of the RIAI.

 Margaret Quinlan [19 May 2021]